 Richard’s Raspberry Daiquiri

-- Two shots white rum (I used Bacardi, simply because I had a bottle in the cupboard!)
+- Two shots white rum (I used Tesco’s own, simply because it was cheapest!)

-- Two shots raspberry puree – I used frozen raspberries, and just hit them with the stick blender)
+- Two shots raspberry puree – I used frozen raspberries, and just hit them with the stick blender then sieve)

 - half shot lime juice